Entanglement propagation in thermalization of an isolated quantum system: Propagation of entanglement entropy

 \subsection{Transverse Ising model}

 We apply the same analysis made above to the TI model in order to examine what determines the propagation speed of entanglement.
-Figure~\ref{figtransvel} (II) shows $\ell$-$t_{\rm diff}$ plot for various strength of the transverse magnetic field.
+Figure \ref{figvelEEs} (II) shows the time-evolution of EE for the TI model.
+The similar behaviour to the CI model is found.
+Namely, the curves for the initial states (a) and (b) precisely coincide during the linear increase in $t<t^\ast$ and they split at $t_{\mathrm{diff}}(>t^\ast)$ after saturation.
+Figure \ref{figtransvel} (II) shows $\ell$-$t_{\rm diff}$ plot for various strength of the transverse magnetic field.
 It demonstrates that entanglement spreads with a constant speed, because each curve has a constant slope.
 The slope of the curve increases monotonically as $h_x$ increases for $h_x< 1$, whereas it is almost independent of $h_x$ for $h_x\ge 1$.
 Thus, the propagation speed of entanglement $v_{\rm TI}$ can be evaluated as

 The TI model can be diagonalized by the Jordan-Wigner transformation \cite{sachdevbook} as

 where $\gamma_k^\dagger$ is the creation operator of a quasi-particle with momentum $k$.
 The energy dispersion of quasi-particles is given by